The heterogeneous impact of the EU-Canada agreement with causal machine learning: Robustness and sensitivity checks

 \section{Robustness and sensitivity checks}

+In this section, we discuss robustness or sensitivity checks on endogenous product selection, the simultaneity with the US-China trade wars, an alternative algorithmic choice, and a change in the definition of treatment on multiproduct firms.

-Our first concern is that products could have been endogenously selected by the parties during the treaty negotiations, and we may pick a positive impact just because selected products already showed a higher trade potential.
+Our first concern is that the parties have endogenously selected products during treaty negotiations, and we may mistakenly attribute a positive impact to selected products simply because they already showed higher trade potential.
 Clues of an endogenous selection into the treaty were offered in Table \ref{tab: endogenous selection}.
-Products in the CETA were already exported by a greater number of French firms, more frequently, with a lower average transaction value and a lower average value dispersion.
+Products in the CETA were already exported by a greater number of French firms, more frequently, with lower average transaction values and lower average value dispersion.
+Given our exogeneity assumption introduced in Section \ref{sec: exogeneity}, we cannot have anticipation effects, in the sense that the treatment cannot be correlated with the time-varying trade matrix.
 To address this concern, we conduct a placebo test by replicating the matrix completion analysis using the same definition of treated products as in the baseline, but for the period September 2012-August 2015.
-In Appendix Table \ref{appendix_tab:results_prod_placebo}, we report no significant effect, and we argue that this is supporting evidence for our empirical approach, which is capable of handling cherry-picking selections into the treaty.
+In Appendix Table \ref{appendix_tab:results_prod_placebo}, we report no significant ATET or wATET, which we argue provides supporting evidence for our empirical approach.
+Please see also Section \ref{sec: exogeneity} for a detailed discussion of the weaker exogeneity assumption on which matrix completion relies.
+Based on that assumption, we do not need to introduce specific robustness analysis, such as tests for parallel trends or the validity of a control group, because matrix completion does not rely on linear trends or on control groups.

-A second concern is that specific matrix configurations can drive different results.
-The concern is specifically relevant to the validity of our findings on trade diversion when we search for possible general equilibrium effects.
-In this case, we test different configurations for how destinations alternative to Canada are included in the baseline matrix.
-In Appendix Table \ref{appendix_tab: esimates_robustness}, we show results when: \begin{enumerate} \item we consider the popularity of alternative destinations classified by the number of French exporters that serve them; \item we adopt a measure of import structure similarity to Canada, computed considering the sums of the absolute values of the distances between the share of each product $p$ in destination $d$ and the corresponding share of imports in Canada; \item we select destinations based on the size of their import market. \end{enumerate}